Last Updated on January 2, 2021 by Nick Baskett

 Summary Up Front

 The Gaggia Classic Pro will make great espresso, froth milk reasonably well, but not do both at the same time.
-It has a robust and simple build quality and has a thriving secondary market for add-ons and upgrades, and retains its value very well.
+It has a robust and simple stainless steel build quality and has a thriving secondary market for add-ons and upgrades, and retains its value very well.

 Choose it if you want an affordable entry into making espresso, wish to have a separate grinder, and don’t need to make many milk-based drinks in quick succession.

 - The pump has reduced vibration.
 Feels less like an earthquake.

 - Professional metal steam wand with two holes which is perhaps the biggest improvement overall.
 The old model had a plastic panarello wand which was easier to use, but at the cost of control and fine quality.

 - The 2019 Classic Pro is made in Italy now.
 Previous models were outsourced to Romania